 BeARcade Music Productions, LLC (BMP) is a full-service studio and live sound company located in the scenic Shenandoah Valley outside the village of Port Republic.
-The principal owner, manager and engineer is Gene Bowlen who has been a musician for most of his life and a sound engineer for the past fifteen years.
+The principal owner, manager and engineer is Gene Bowlen who has been a musician for most of his life and a sound engineer for the past twenty-five years.
 BMP originated as a sole proprietorship supporting Gene’s musical endeavors with the Port Road String Band and the Highlander String Band.
 BMP was formally organized in 2008 as an LLC organization and has recently constructed a world class studio facility in Port Republic.

 BMP provides live sound reinforcement for small to medium size venues whether indoors or out.
 We also provide a high quality music studio environment for recording your music, voice overs or audio/video tracking.
 Our studio facility is located in the pristine countryside of the Shenandoah Valley offering a natural and relaxed atmosphere to allow performers to produce their best work.
 The facility is comprised of a large live room, drum room/lounge, vocal/isolation booths and an acoustically accurate control room for mixing and mastering.